cloudrouter/cloudrouter.github.io/_posts/2015-02-10-signing-rpms-using-the-nitrokey-hardware-security-module-hsm.markdown

 author: dfj
 ---

 The CloudRouter project takes security very seriously.
 Cryptographic signatures are used to ensure the integrity of the software we distribute.
-CloudRouter 1.0 beta is based on the Fedora 20 cloud image.
+CloudRouter 1.0 beta is a Fedora Remix.
 Most packages are provided by the Fedora repositories.
 For details on how these packages are signed, see the <a href="http://fedoraproject.org/wiki/Release_package_signing">Fedora documentation</a>.
 Additional packages such as OpenDaylight are provided by the CloudRouter repositories.
 These packages are signed using the CloudRouter Project key.

 <span dir="ltr">In order to ensure maximum security for our community, we are using a dedicated signing server with a hardware security module (HSM) that is not connected to the Internet.
 This drastically reduces the risk of a remote attacker compromising the CloudRouter Project key and attempting to sign malicious packages as legitimate components.</span>